calebomariba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 8-true_knowledge
 This script prints the result of adding 128 to the value of the environment variable TRUEKNOWLEDGE, followed by a new line.

+## 9-divide_and_rule
+This script prints the result of dividing the environment variable POWER by DIVIDE, followed by a new line.